IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integrating-amazon-alexa.md

 ### Specify your Amazon Alexa IDs

-Now that you have your _Product ID_ and _Client ID_ ready, you can configure the product so that they can be used with the TomTom IndiGO SDK.
+Now that you have your _Product ID_ and _Client ID_ ready, you can configure the product so that they can be used with the TomTom Digital Cockpit SDK.

 The Amazon Alexa IDs can be configured in various ways depending on your development and production needs: